-And in those islands, it’s all over the place: menus, supermarkets, convenience stores, and more.
+And in those islands, it can be found all over: menus, supermarkets, convenience stores, and more.

 Primarily influenced by Japanese cuisine, poke is usually seasoned with soy sauce, sesame oil, and scallions.

-Though poke is traditionally served as an appetizer, it has evolved to also serve as a topping on rice bowls and vegetable salads.
+Though poke is traditionally served as an appetizer, it has evolved to rice bowls and vegetable salad toppings.

 We’re lucky enough to have a list of excellent poke options here in the desert.
 To spice things up, we’ve included a few non-poke dishes that feature chopped raw tuna, such as tuna donburi and tartare.
 Not exactly poke, but definitely related.

-Later this summer, Eat-a-Pita will rebrand with the new name Jimmy’s Pita and Poke Bowls.
-They’ve already begun offering the option to order customizable poke bowls, so feel free to swing by now.
 Although you can get your poke in a pita, the rice is good enough that you don’t really need to make the switch.
-Jicama is an unusual topping choice, but offers a pleasant bright crunch.
+Jicama is an unusual topping choice but offers a pleasant bright crunch.

 With sashimi-grade ahi, why sear it?
 The Tuna Poke Style Salad features fresh tuna and seaweed on a bed of spring mix greens and a spicy dressing, so there’s no carb guilt here.

 For more information, visit ginzatucson.com.